branden-chaisorn/Mission-Seattle/README.md

 - Loading the map before possibly having a list of venues a real situation that can occur here.
 In this case, I'm just rendering an empty map with the center of Seattle marked.
 However, in a production like environment I would potentially make some sort of cache that would house all the venues from a given query.
-That way, no matter what's loaded or not, we could pull from the cache and show something.
+That way, no matter what's loaded or not, we could pull from the cache and show something or nothing if the cache was completely empty.
 Whether that would be an in-memory cache or persisted would depend on factors such as venue list size, etc.
 - Adding zoom support and more controls with the map is something I would like to do given more time.
 Right now I passed on this because users still have the option to view Google Maps via the button on the map.
 At that time